aminya/VarStructs.jl/README.md

   - You can add fields after their definition.
   - They can be defined inside a function or a local scope.
   - They can be redefined.
+  - Fields can be uninitialized, have default values, etc.

 Similar to structs
   - They can be used for dispatching (zero-cost)
   - They can have custom constructors
   - They have type conversion/checking for the fields that are declared

 VarStructs removes the limitations of structs, and so in addition to all the applications of structs, you can use structures in new applications!
 For example, it can be used to define a "Schema" for your type, or you can used it for serialization of unknown data.

+SharedVarStructs also allows having shared instances for one struct.

 # Install and Usage
 ```julia